-Why Normal Open Flame Soldering Ruins Some Gems During Ring Sizing
+Why Normal Open Flame Soldering Ruins Some Gemstones During Ring Sizing

 Why Laser Ring Welding, is Like a Miracle for Jewelers

 This is especially true of softer gems, such as opals and emeralds.
 I’ve seen too many gems that were held together by their setting fall apart when that support was removed.
-Happily, having to remove the gem and risk it cracking may be able to be avoided with laser soldering.
+Happily, having to remove the gem and risk it cracking, may be able to be avoided with laser ring welding.

 Laser Welding Machines